jhonny007/micropay/README.markdown

  * Central platform
  * support mobile devices (web-browsers)
- * Securing a SPCN with a barcode (like tickes of deutsch bahn)
+ * Securing a SPCN with a barcode (like tickes of deutsch bahn) and data of both (including picture)
  * Quantity structure:
  * 1 million participants with 2 trades a day between 6:00 and 21:00 -> 37 transactions/second
  * If each payment takes 15 seconds we have 555 concurrent users.
+ * audit proof

 ### Iteration 1